JuliaPlots/PlotlyJS.jl/notes.md

 - `max`: same as `min`, but for upper bound.
 If present without `min`, `min` is implicitly set to `-Inf`.
 - `arrayOk`: specifies that the field can take one value, or many in an array.
 This will trigger a `Union{T, Vector{T}}` type constraint on the field and will require elementwise constraint checking.
 - `noBlank`: specifies that a particular field is required.
 By default, all fields that should be of type `T`, are actually given type `Union{T,Void}` and a default value of `nothing`.
 However, if `noBlank` is present the type remains `T` and no default value is provided.
-- `strict`: always used in conjuction with a `string` `valType`.
+- `strict`: always used in conjunction with a `string` `valType`.
 TODO: Still don't know what it does.
 Use in source code [here](https://github.com/plotly/plotly.js/blob/734f75fdb9ccd6ca362c0b01b632f01eb2c0066e/src/lib/coerce.js#L101)
-- `values`: always used in conjuction with an `enumerated` `valType`.
+- `values`: always used in conjunction with an `enumerated` `valType`.
 It describes the set of feasible values.
-- `extras`: always used in conjuction with an `flaglist` `valType`.
+- `extras`: always used in conjunction with an `flaglist` `valType`.
 This specifies additional possibilities for the value, but these cannot be arbitrarily combined with the items in the `flags` field.
 Triggers additional constraint checks in the inner constructor
 - `coerceNumber`: the field must be a number.
 All this does is trigger a `::Number` type constraint on the field

 ## Generation